Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 And He made Adam in His own image and likeness, so that He might remove Satan because of his pride, together with his host, and might establish Adam—His own plant—together with the righteous, His children, for His praises.
 For the plan of God was decided upon and decreed in that He said, “I will become man, and I will be in everything which I have created, I will abide in flesh.”
 And in the days that came after, by His good pleasure there was born in the flesh of the Second Zion the second Adam, Who was our Saviour Christ.
 This is our glory and our faith, our hope and our life, the Second Zion.[^fn32]

 ## 2. Concerning the Greatness of Kings ##

 Come then, let us go back, and let us consider, and let us begin [to state] which of the kings of the earth, from the first even unto the last, in respect of the Law and the Ordinances and honour and greatness, we should magnify or decry.
 Gregory, the worker of wonders and miracles,[^fn33] who was cast into a cave because of [his] love for the martyrdom of Christ and suffered tribulation for fifteen years, said, “When I was in the pit I pondered over this matter, and over the folly of the Kings of Armenia, and I said, In so far as I can conceive it, [in] what doth the greatness of kings [consist]?
 Is it in the multitude of soldiers, or in the splendour of worldly possessions, or in extent of rule over cities and towns?
 This was my thought each time of my prayer, and my thought stirred me again and again to meditate upon the greatness of kings.
 And now I will begin.”

 ## 3. Concerning the Kingdom of Adam ##

 And I go up from Adam and I say, God is King in truth, for Him praise is meet, and He appointed under Him Adam to be king over all that He had created.
 And He drove him out of the Garden, because of his apostasy through the sin of the Serpent and the plotting of the Devil.
 And at that sorrowful moment Cain was born, and when Adam saw that the face of Cain was ill-tempered (or, sullen) and his appearance evil he was sad.
 And then Abel was born, and when Adam saw that his appearance was good and his face good-tempered he said, “This is my son, the heir of my kingdom.”

 ## 4. Concerning Envy ##

-And when they had grown up together, Satan had envy of him, and he cast this envy into the heart of Cain, who was envious [of Abel] first, because of the words of his father Adam, who said, “He who hath the good-tempered face shall be the heir of my kingdom”; and secondly, because of his sister with the beautiful face, who was born with him and who had been given unto Abel, even as God commanded them to multiply and fill the earth—now the face of the sister who had been born with Abel resembled that of Cain, and their father had transferred them (*i.e.*, the two sisters) when giving them [in marriage];—and thirdly, because when the two [brothers] offered up sacrifice, God accepted the offering of Abel and rejected the offering of Cain.
+And when they had grown up together, Satan had envy of him, and he cast this envy into the heart of Cain, who was envious [of Abel] first, because of the words of his father Adam, who said, “He who hath the good-tempered face shall be the heir of my kingdom”; and secondly, because of his sister with the beautiful face, who was born with him and who had been given unto Abel, even as God commanded them to multiply and fill the earth—now the face of the sister who had been born with Abel resembled that of Cain, and their father had transferred the two sisters when giving them in marriage;—and thirdly, because when the two brothers offered up sacrifice, God accepted the offering of Abel and rejected the offering of Cain.
 And because of this envy Cain killed Abel.
 Thus fratricide was first created through Satan’s envy of the children of Adam.
 And having killed his brother, Cain fell into a state of trembling and horrible fright, and he was repulsed by his father and his Lord.
-And [then] Seth was born, and Adam looked upon him and said, “Now hath God shown compassion upon me, and He hath given unto me the light of my face.
-In sorrowful remembrance I will console myself (?) with him.
+And then Seth was born, and Adam looked upon him and said, “Now hath God shown compassion upon me, and He hath given unto me the light of my face.
+In sorrowful remembrance I will console myself with him.
 The name of him that shall slay my heir shall be blotted out, even to his ninth generation.”

 ## 5. Concerning the Kingdom of Seth ##

 And Adam died, and Seth reigned in righteousness.
-And Seth died, and Hênôs (Enos) reigned.
-And Hênôs (Enos) died, and Ḳâynân (Cainan) reigned.
-And Ḳâynân (Cainan) died, and Malâl’êl (Mahalaleel) reigned.
-And Malâl’êl (Mahalaleel) died, and Yârôd (Jared) reigned.
-And Yârôd died, and Hênôkh (Enoch) reigned in righteousness, and he feared God, and [God] hid him so that he might not see death.
+And Seth died, and Enos reigned.
+And Enos died, and Cainan reigned.
+And Cainan died, and Mahalaleel reigned.
+And Mahalaleel died, and Jared reigned.
+And Jared died, and Enoch reigned in righteousness, and he feared God, and God hid him so that he might not see death.
 And he became a king in his flesh in the Land of the Living.
-And after Enoch disappeared Mâtûsâlâ (Methuselah) reigned.
-And Mâtûsâlâ died, and Lâmêkh (Lamech) reigned.
-And Lâmêkh died, and Nôḥ (Noah) reigned in righteousness, and he pleased God in all his works.
+And after Enoch disappeared Methuselah reigned.
+And Methuselah died, and Lamech reigned.
+And Lamech died, and Noah reigned in righteousness, and he pleased God in all his works.

 ## 6. Concerning the Sin of Cain ##

 And that accursed man Cain, the murderer of his brother, multiplied evil, and his seed did likewise, and they provoked God to wrath with their wickedness.
 They had not the fear of God before their eyes, and they never kept in mind that He had created them, and they never prayed to Him, and they never worshipped Him, and they never called upon Him, and they never rendered service to Him in fear; nay, they ate, and they drank, and they danced, and they played upon stringed instruments, and sang lewd songs thereto, and they worked uncleanness without law, without measure, and without rule.
 And the wickedness of the children of Cain multiplied, until at length in the greatness of their filthiness they introduced the seed of the ass into the mare, and the mule came into being, which God had not commanded—even like those who give their children who are believers unto those who deny God, and their offspring become the seed of the filthy Gomorraites, one half of them being of good and one half of them of evil seed.
 And as for those who do [this] wickedness, their judgment is ready, and their error in lasting.

 ## 7. Concerning Noah ##